ccorbi/ccorbi.github.io/_pages/publications.md

 ## Structural Computational Biology.
-Design and Predictive models
+Design and predictive models.
    **Skills:** _Data engineering and Science, Supervised and Unsupervised models._

 • Strokach A, Corbi-Verge C, Teyra J, Kim PM. **Predicting changes in protein stability caused by mutation using sequence- and structure-based methods in a CAGI5 blind challenge.** Human Mutation.
 2019.